 The standard AM4 configuration uses global annual mean methane concentrations as lower boundary conditions to simulate the atmospheric distribution of methane.
 Although the model simulates reasonable global mean methane abundances, large biases exist in the simulated latitudinal distribution and seasonal cycle.
 This modeling framework also does not allow for the full characterization of the drivers of methane trends and variability.
 To overcome this issue, we updated AM4 to be driven by methane emissions.
 Table 1 provides information on the emission datasets used in this work.
-Surface emissions from anthropogenic sources, including agriculture sector (AGR), energy production sector (ENE), industry sector (IND), road transportation sector (TRA), residential, commercial, and other sector (RCO), waste sector (WST), and international shipping (SHP), are from the Community Emissions Data System (CEDS, version 2017-05-18, Hoesly et al., 2018) developed in support of the Coupled Model Intercomparison Project Phase 6 (CMIP6) for the period of 1980-2014, and from a middle-of-the-road scenario of Shared Socioeconomic Pathways targeting a forcing level of 4.5 W m-2 (SSP2-4.5) developed in support of the ScenarioMIP experiment within CMIP6 (Gidden et al. 2018) for the period of 2015-2017.
-Biomass burning (BMB) emissions for the period of 1980-2014 are from van Marle et al. (2017) and for the period of 2015-2017 are from SSP2-4.5, and are vertically distributed over seven ecosystem-dependent altitude levels between the surface and 6 km above the surface, following the methodology of Dentener et al. (2006).
+Surface emissions from anthropogenic sources, including agriculture (AGR), energy production (ENE), industry (IND), road transportation (TRA), residential, commercial, and other sectors (RCO), waste (WST), and international shipping (SHP), are from the Community Emissions Data System (CEDS, version 2017-05-18, Hoesly et al., 2018) developed in support of the Coupled Model Intercomparison Project Phase 6 (CMIP6) for 1980-2014, and from a middle-of-the-road scenario of Shared Socioeconomic Pathways targeting a forcing level of 4.5 W m-2 (SSP2-4.5) developed in support of the ScenarioMIP experiment within CMIP6 (Gidden et al., 2018) for 2015-2017.
+Biomass burning (BMB) emissions for 1980-2014 are from van Marle et al. (2017) and for 2015-2017, from SSP2-4.5, and are vertically distributed over seven ecosystem-dependent altitude levels between the surface and 6 km above the surface, following the methodology of Dentener et al. (2006).
 Anthropogenic and biomass burning emissions are monthly gridded emissions with seasonal and annual variabilities.
-Natural emissions include wetland (WET) emissions from the WetCHARTs version 1.0 inventory (Bloom et al. 2017), ocean (OCN) emissions from Brasseur et al. (1998) and near-shore methane fluxes from Lambert and Schmidt (1993) and Patra et al. (2011), termites (TMI) from Fung et al. (1991), and mud volcanoes (VOL) from Etiope and Milkov (2004) and Patra et al. (2011).
+Natural emissions include wetland (WET) emissions from the WetCHARTs version 1.0 inventory (Bloom et al., 2017), ocean (OCN) emissions from Brasseur et al. (1998) and near-shore methane fluxes from Lambert and Schmidt (1993) and Patra et al. (2011), termites (TMI) from Fung et al. (1991), and mud volcanoes (VOL) from Etiope and Milkov (2004) and Patra et al. (2011).
 Wetland emissions and ocean emissions are based on climatological monthly mean without interannual variability.
-The remaining natural emissions are based on climatological annual mean (repeated every month without seasonal variability).
-Trends in the total emissions and emissions from major sectors from this compilation over the 1980 to 2017 period are shown in Figure 1.
+The remaining natural emissions are based on a climatological annual mean (repeated every month without seasonal variability).
+Trends in the total emissions and emissions from major sectors from this compilation over 1980 to 2017 are shown in Figure 1.
 Trends in total emissions are primarily driven by trends in ENE, AGR and WST emissions while BMB emissions contribute to interannual variability in this compilation.
 Anthropogenic and biomass burning emissions of other short-lived species also follow CEDS and SSP2-4.5 inventories.
 Natural emissions of other short-lived species are from Naik et al. (2013).
 Biogenic isoprene emissions are calculated interactively based on Guenther et al. (2006).

-The methane sinks considered in AM4 include oxidation by OH radicals, chemical reactions with Cl and O1D, and dry deposition.
+The methane sinks considered in AM4 include oxidation by OH radicals, Cl, and O(1D), and dry deposition.
 Since the model does not represent tropospheric halogen chemistry, it does not consider removal of methane by Cl in the troposphere, which has been shown to be extremely minor (Gromov et al., 2018).
 The dry deposition flux of methane is calculated based on a monthly climatology of deposition velocity (Horowitz et al, 2003) calculated by a resistance-in-series scheme (Wesely, 1989; Hess et al., 2000).
 This is used to mimic methane loss by soil uptake which accounts for about 5% of total methane sink (Kirschke et al., 2013; Saunois et al., 2016).